qrqiuren/site-myhdl-dev/gsoc/gsoc_app_template.md

   weekly progress reports against that plan on your blog.
 * We also strongly encourage participants to generate a presentation and present on there project at a conference.
-Regional Python conferences are great as well as the Embedded Systems Conference (ESC) or various IEEE gatherings.
+Regional Python conferences are great, exampe [PyOhio]().
+Other conferences:
+  The Embedded Systems Conference (ESC) or various IEEE gatherings.

 In planning your project, indicate where you expect certain tests to pass and when documentaiton will be completed.
 Also indicate